cpagniel/FishOASIS/software/FishOASIS_software.md

 ```

 ### Git
 Second, install Git.
-When asked, choose yes ("Y") to install this package.
 ```
 sudo echo "Y" | sudo apt-get install git sudo reboot
 ```
+Yes ("Y") will be selected when asked to install this package.

 ### wittyPi
 Third, install wittyPi package.
 The wittyPi should **NOT** be attached to the RPi during installation.